-Step 1: Contact the staff member most directly involved in the issue to reach a resolution (i.e. If the concern occurred in or involves a class, contact the teacher.
+Step 1: Contact the staff member most directly involved in the issue to schedule a conversation to attempt to reach a resolution (i.e. If the concern occurred in or involves a class, contact the teacher.
 If the concern occurred in or involves a club/activity, contact the advisor.
 If the concern occurred during or involves an athletic practice or event, contact the coach).
+Parents who arrive to discuss an issue without notice may be asked to schedule an appointment for a future conversation .